Looking for a Health & Beauty student discount?

 - Superdrug Student Discount

-Looking after yourself is key to your health and wellbeing, but when you’ve got a busy schedule it’s often the last thing on your mind… or at least, the last thing you ever get round to actually going.
+Looking after yourself is key to your student health and wellbeing, but when you’ve got a busy schedule it’s often the last thing on your mind, or at least, the last thing you ever get round to actually doing.

 - University students are entitled to register with an NHS GP as a temporary resident at their student address.
 That includes either a GPs surgery on a university campus (many major universities have one set up specifically for students) or locally to the area.

 - A GP can offer free care, advice and support and can refer you for further care and support if you need to see a specialist.
 This includes routine health check-ups as well as emergency, urgent or specific issue appointments.
 Most GPs surgeries also offer access to nurses, mental health and wellbeing services and some even day surgery units.
 All are free.

 - University students are sometimes entitled to free prescriptions, although not automatically as they would be if they were under 18.
 Those on a low income (as many students are) can apply for free prescriptions with an HC2 form.
 These forms can be obtained from any pharmacist, dentist or doctor.
 If you sign up to GP you can also get email updates on general health tips which are worth listening to.

 Student Health: What You’re Not Entitled To On The NHS

 - Dental care on the NHS isn’t free, but it is charged at set price points.
 However, it’s not always easy to find an NHS Dentist accepting new patients as there’s a distinct lack of them around.
 If you are already registered with a dentist at home, it’s recommended that you stick with this practice and only seek dental support at uni in the case of emergencies.

 - Some local NHS Trusts offer free access to GUM (Genito-Urinary Medicine) facilities for services such as STI testing – but not all do.
 If your GP is unable to offer or refer you for this kind of care, Superdrug offer remote testing by post and have a 10% student discount to boot!